Welcome to the final seminar of ADMA DP KAVA-project!

 The project was launched in January 2016 and it will last until December 2018.

 Well-managed products are essential success factor for various sized companies, from SMEs to large industrial consortiums.
-Often they are not properly managed or acknowledged, although they are the instruments that bring income for enterprises.
+Often they are not adequately managed or acknowledged, although they are the instruments that bring income for enterprises.

-FIRST INTENSIVE TRAINING SCHOOL
+FIRST INTENSIVE TRAINING SCHOOL; Product development, Productisation

 Place: Pentti Kaiterankatu 1, Linnanmaan campus, University of Oulu 90014, Finland